hexagontk/.github/.github/ISSUE_TEMPLATE/bug.md

 And I expected *this other thing*
 ```

-If it is possible, please include or reference the code that produced the error.
-Also, include the
+If it is possible, please include:
+* The code that produced the error (or a link to it)
-stack trace and/or logs if available.
+* Stack trace of the error and/or logs if available
+* Details on the environment the fail happened (i.e.: the OS)